VickyShu/Recipes-and-Ratings-Research-Project/README.md

 <iframe src="assets/n_ingredients_empirical.html" width=800 height=600 frameBorder=0></iframe>

-The above plot shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics.<br>
+The above plot shows the empirical distribution of our test statistics in 1000 permutations, the red line indicates the observed test statistics (0.1607379066254797). <br>
 From this plot and the result of our permutation test, we get a p-value of 0.0 which is significantly less than our significance level of 5%.
 Therefore, we reject the null hypothesis.

 ---

 ## Hypothesis Testing

+### Permutation Test

 ---